Joe Thoma, Executive Director

 (1) The Officers of the Associated Church Press shall consist of a President, a Vice-President, an Executive Director, and a Treasurer, each of whom shall perform the duties and exercise the function usually associated with such offices.
 The Executive Director shall have the authority to certify the Bylaws, resolutions of the members and Board of Directors and committees thereof, and other corporate documents as true and correct copies thereof.

-(2) Each officer shall be elected for a two-year term, except that the Executive Director shall be elected by the Board of Directors for a term of three years; each officer shall serve until his or her successor has been duly elected and qualified.
-The Board of Directors shall determine the Executive Director’s salary and other conditions of service and employment.
+(2) Each officer shall be elected for a two-year term, except that the Executive Director and the Treasurer shall be elected by the Board of Directors for a term of three years; each officer shall serve until his or her successor has been duly elected and qualified.
+The Board of Directors shall determine the Executive Director’s salary or compensation as an independent contractor.
 The election of officers shall take place at the annual meeting of the members coinciding with the expiration of the previous term holder.

 (3) In the interests of continuity and efficiency the Executive Director and the Treasurer shall be eligible for reelection.
 The offices of Executive Director and Treasurer may be held by the same person.
 The President and Vice-President shall be ineligible for reelection until one term shall have intervened.